benmvp/slides/2019/webu/webdev.md

 <!-- .slide: data-background="url(../../img/webdev/win95help.png) no-repeat center" data-background-size="cover" -->

 NOTES:
+- Started sharing my apps online
+  * No Github, no App store
-- Started sharing my apps online, and folks would ask how to write TI apps
+- Folks would ask how to write TI apps
 - So I started writing TI calculator tutorials
 - Initially I wrote them as Windows Help Applications
   * Kind of like a hypercard system where you can link screens